Published: 2026-05-04

 The distinction between human-in-the-loop and human-on-the-loop oversight models is operationally significant here.
 The guidance’s requirement for approval on high-impact actions aligns with a human-in-the-loop model for those specific action classes — the agent must pause and obtain explicit human authorization before proceeding.
 Human-on-the-loop monitoring, where humans observe agent behavior in real time with the ability to intervene, is appropriate for lower-impact actions but is insufficient for irreversible or high-consequence operations.
 Organizations should classify their agents’ action inventories by consequence severity and design approval workflows accordingly.

-The guidance also introduces the concept of a “fail-safe by default” posture: when an agent encounters uncertainty about whether an action falls within its authorized scope, it should escalate to human review rather than proceeding [1].
+The guidance also introduces the concept of a “fail-safe by default” posture: when an agent encounters uncertainty about whether an action falls within its authorized scope, it should escalate to human review rather than proceeding [4].
 This posture prioritizes safety over efficiency, accepting that some legitimate tasks may require human involvement in ambiguous cases rather than allowing agents to self-resolve uncertainty in ways that could produce unauthorized or harmful outcomes.
+AARM provides the operational primitives that make this posture implementable.
+Its five authorization decisions — ALLOW, DENY, MODIFY, STEP_UP, and DEFER — directly correspond to the disposition options the guidance contemplates: a STEP_UP decision implements the human approval gate; a DEFER decision implements the fail-safe escalation when context is ambiguous; a MODIFY decision allows a high-risk action to be transformed into a safer equivalent rather than being either allowed or blocked outright [19].

 Logging, Observability, and Behavioral Monitoring